Course Requisites: Building an Enforceable Requisite*

 If yes, (it is not necessary to reference the opposite or absence of characteristics listed above) include equivalent courses, class standing or other enforceable data element. (ex. students who have credit for PHYSICS 201 may not enroll in PHYSICS 207).

-Prereq> Junior standing, declared in Sociology, and SOC/PSYCH 530.
-Students who have credit for SOC 300 may not enroll.
+Requisite: Junior standing, declared in Sociology, and SOC/PSYCH 530.
+Students with credit for SOC 300 may not enroll.

 Keep in mind, no requisite is absolute, the course instructor always has the authority to give permission for any UW-Madison student to enroll in their course regardless of whether they meet stated requirements or not.